Looking for fun things to do with the kids?

 Advertisement

-If you’re looking for an adventure in the Dandenong Ranges, Puffing Billy Railway, Australia’s beloved steam train is just an hour east of Melbourne.
+If you are looking for an adventure in the Dandenong Ranges, Puffing Billy Railway, Australia’s beloved steam train is just an hour east of Melbourne.
 Families can experience the timeless allure of steam train travel as you traverse the original mountain track between Belgrave and Gembrook, winding through rolling hills, valleys, and forests.

 Location: 1 Old Monbulk Road, Belgrave, Melbourne